Francis Joseph Huchet: Murder of John Perrée

-John Perrée, a 45-year-old unmarried labourer from St Brelade, Jersey, was reported missing on 31 March 1959 after having spent the previous evening drinking with Francis Huchet.
+John Perrée, a 45-year-old unmarried labourer from St Brelade, Jersey, was reported missing on 31 March 1959 after having spent the previous evening drinking with Huchet.
 His body was recovered from a shallow grave on the sand dunes near Mont à la Brune (near St Brelade) on 4 April 1959.
 The body had been discovered by a young brother and sister, Alan and Ann Heath, who saw a shoe projecting from the sand.

 It became clear that Perrée had been shot in the face with a single blast from a shotgun.
-Once he had been identified, his movements were traced and this led to Huchet who was questioned on 5 April.
+Once he had been identified, his movements were traced, which led to Huchet who was questioned on 5 April.
 Huchet admitted drinking with Perrée on the Monday night but told police that he had dropped him off at the traffic lights at Red Houses, after having gone with him to La Pulente Hotel.
 This was disputed by witnesses, including the landlord, John Callichan, who said that they had seen the two men leave the Horse and Hounds pub and drive off together in Huchet's Hillman car.
 Police discovered a number of pieces of rope near the crime scene and these matched further pieces found in Huchet's car.
 A woman's coat and two pairs of jeans found at the scene were traced back to Huchet's wife.
 Furthermore, tracks in the sand at the crime scene pointed to an attempt to free Huchet's car after it had become bogged down in the dunes.
 From tyre tracks at the scene it appeared that the car had got stuck in sand and had had to be pulled out by another vehicle.
 When the murder weapon was discovered it contained traces of sand.